Escrito por: Simon Difford

 CRT seal to prevent tampering with aging tequila

-Whether cask or pipone, the regulations dictate that the container in which ageing takes place has to remain sealed throughout the duration with paper seals put in place and removed by the Compliance Assessment Agency.
+Whether cask or pipone, the regulations dictate that the container in which ageing takes place must remain sealed throughout the duration with paper seals put in place and removed by the Compliance Assessment Agency.

-Additives such as caramel colouring, glycerine, sugar syrup, older tequila, oak (natural or Encino) extract, aromatizers and flavourings (permitted by the Mexican Ministry of Health) may also to added to all categories of tequila - up to 75 grams per litre of sugar and 85 grams per litre of other additives, but (total dry matter) must be less than one percent of total volume.
+Additives such as caramel colouring, glycerine, sugar syrup, older tequila, oak (natural or Encino) extract, aromatizers and flavourings (permitted by the Mexican Ministry of Health) may also to added to all aged categories of tequila - up to 75 grams per litre of sugar and 85 grams per litre of other additives, but (total dry matter) must be less than one percent of total volume.
+Although some may question its enforcement, a rule change introduced in February 2013 prohibits the use of such additives in blanco tequila.

 It is commonly believed that a tequila must have a minimum alcohol content of 38% alc./vol. but the rules actually allow a tequila to be bottled at a strength between 35% and 55% alc./vol..
 Distilled or demineralised water is used to dilute to bottling strength.
 Prior to bottling the tequila may also be filtered through mediums such as charcoal or cellulose, at ambient temperature or by chill-filtration.